Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

 Functional connectivity at the global level was evaluated to ascertain how the functional connectivity of the whole large-scale cortical networks changed according to the distinct experimental conditions.
-It was evaluated the average degree of the complete network (all nodes and all connections).
-Reflects on how connected or disconnected were the brain networks in each phase of the experiment.
+We evaluated the average degree of the complete network (all nodes and all connections).
+Reflected on how connected or disconnected the brain networks were in each phase of the experiment.

 \begin{itemize}

 \item Transition Phase